Is Your Neuropathy Really Idiopathic?

 What can you do to reverse diabetes, pre-diabetes and the metabolic syndrome and reduce your risk and symptoms of painful neuropathy?

-Avoid processed food, chemical additives, sugar, artificial sweeteners, flour and gluten (Link see blog topic: non-celiac gluten sensitivity and neuropathy), corn and soy.
+Avoid processed food, chemical additives, sugar, artificial sweeteners, flour and gluten (See: Non-celiac gluten sensitivity and neuropathy), corn and soy.
 It’s important to read food labels, better yet, avoid packaged food and cook!

 Eat 8-12 servings of vegetables and fruits daily, mostly vegetables